November Family-Friendly Events Guide

 Washington, DC

 Once again, the International Spy Museum will celebrate the anniversary of the fall of the Berlin Wall by hosting the Annual Parade of Trabants.
 These little cars, which have become a symbol of East Germany and the fall of Communism, will be parked around the Museum on L’Enfant Plaza SW along with other vintage Cold War vehicles.
 Experts will be on hand to discuss the Cold War and Communism.
 Visitors will be able to try their hand at Berlin-style graffiti, enjoy the music of a German band, and even attempt to fit into the tight spaces of a Trabant.
-This year, there will even be a Best Dog Disguise contest.
 The event is FREE and no registration is required.

 Martin Luther King Jr. Memorial Library